 4) Click Install.
 (This requires the premium version – you’ll be prompted to buy or register the License Key when you click Install.)

-Now all you need to do is wait for the installation to be completed.
+Now all you need to do is wait for the installation to complete.
 When everything’s done, check to see if the Entry Point Not Found error has been solved.
-If not, please give the next fix a whirl.
+If not, please give the next fix a shot.

 Fix 5: Install the program that contains the DLL file

-This fix is particularly useful when you’re clear about what program contains the DLL file you need.
+This fix is particularly useful when you’re clear about what program contains the DLL file you need and when you don’t want to reinstall the entire application (especially a big one, e.g. a video game).
 To figure out the exact program, you can look up the name of your faulty DLL file in dll-file.com.
 Here’s how:

 1) Visit dll-file.com.